 From Queen to Pharaoh

 Her early career was not out of the ordinary.
-Many Queens had acted as regent to their infant sons, in particular Hatshepsut’s famous ancestors Queen Ahmose Nefertari and Queen Ahhotep.
+Many Queens had acted as regent to their infant sons, in particular Hatshepsut’s famous ancestors Ahmose Nefertari and Ahhotep.
 The role echoed the protection that Isis gave to her son Horus after the murder of Osiris and so was clearly acceptable to the gods.
-Hatshepsut was not Thuthmosis´s mother, but she was the daughter of the king and so had a better claim to rule than the mother of Thuthmosis.
-Hatshepsut´s actions as regent were also perfectly normal and she initially acknowledged Tuthmosis III as pharaoh.
+Hatshepsut was not Thuthmosis´s mother, but she was the daughter of the king and so had a better claim to regency than the mother of Thuthmosis.
+Hatshepsut´s actions as regent were also perfectly normal.
 Co-regencies were very common during the Middle Kingdom as they avoided successional difficulties and allowed the junior pharaoh to be trained into his role.
+Hatshepsut fully acknowledged Tuthmosis III and made no attempt to take the throne from him.

 A passage in the tomb of Ineni (a court official) notes …